icosalogic/inverter_design_manual/README.md

 There are two problems here:

 1. There is no "coast" phase, where the inductor is providing the output current.
-2. Switching between Q1 and Q2 causes the circuit to instantaneously attempt to switch from positive to negative current.
+2. Switching between Q1 and Q2 causes the circuit to attempt to instantaneously reverse the direction of current flow.
 Bad things happen when you do that.

 ## T-Type Circuit

 An established design for inverter circuits is the T-Type architecture, as shown below.
-By adding two additional MOSFETs, we provide a controlled path from the output to the battery midpoint, which solves the problems with the modified half-bridge circuit.
+By adding two additional MOSFETs, we provide a controlled path from the output to the battery midpoint, which solves the problems with the modified half-bridge circuit shown above.

 ![Circuit diagram for a T-Type inverter](media/TT.png)